A substance added to products in small quantities to achieve certain properties or to improve a product.

 Clariant Excellence (CLNX)

 Clariant Excellence is an initiative launched in March 2009 with the aim of establishing a culture of continuous improvement.
-The initiative is based on a change in mindset among all employees and at all levels of the company.
-It aims to improve competitiveness through gains in efficiency and to create added value.
 The four elements of Clariant Excellence are: Operational, Commercial, People, and Innovation Excellence.
+Clariant is adapting and refocusing its organization post divestments, Clariant Excellence will no longer exist in its current composition.

 Compliance is a key element of Corporate Governance.
 It refers to compliance with the law and directives as well as with voluntary codes within the company.